Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Butchering and Sausage Making

-That’s three full batches of 14 quarts each in our 30 quart All-American Pressure Canner.
+The stock alone filled our pressure canner three times over—each run yielding 14 quarts in our 30 quart All-American Pressure Canner.

 Pigs are usually harvested much younger than 1 year old because feed conversion is better.
 We planned to breed this pig, but plans changed and into the freezer she went.